lmullen/jsr/_source/about/policies-and-submissions.markdown

 All manuscripts should follow the *Chicago Manual of Style*.

-Manuscripts should use endnotes, which will be linked to the text and can be descriptive as well as documentary.

 ## Book Review Guidelines

 Thank you for agreeing to review a book for the *Journal of Southern